Last Updated on December 1, 2022 by Kristin

 Let AutoSlash Track Your Car Rental for Price Drops

 There is one way the rental company could find out about the issue.
 Getting caught by a speed camera that takes a photo of the plate would mean that the rental company would be notified of the fine—and pass on to you at a later date with an added fee.
 If you receive a notice in the mail about a fine triggered by a speed camera, be sure to pay it right away to avoid dealing with a collections agency.

 How to Pay a Speeding Ticket in Texas

-Whether or not you live in Texas, you’ll have to pay the fine.
+Whether or not you live in the Lone Star State, you’ll have to pay the fine.
 Most states have agreements with one another to report the fines, and sometimes add points on your license.
 You can also try to fight the fine, although this can mean incurring legal costs and showing up for court.